- Project background

 Haringey Council has appointed designers Office S&M, to work with the local community, makers and artists to design and deliver between three and four artistic installations in Bruce Grove Town Centre.
 We want to build upon local skills and resources in a way that ensures investment is retained within the local area as well as celebrating the diversity and richness of the Bruce Grove community.

-We are looking to complete all the installations in spring 2022.
+We are looking to start the installations in summer 2022.

-Nine potential sites in Bruce Grove were identified for artistic installations.
+- Nine potential sites in Bruce Grove were identified for artistic installations.
 In May-June 2021, we invited community members to vote via an online survey for the sites they would like to see developed and start to shape the designs.
-We also held a travelling workshop where we visited sites in Bruce Grove and spoke to members of the local community to gather their views.
+We also held a travelling workshop where we visited sites in Bruce Grove and spoke to members of the local community

 Below is a summary of the survey feedback on Bruce Grove’s identity and themes that the local community would most like to see celebrated through the artistic installations.